Clement1103/data_science_projects/README.md

 ## 💭 Presentation
 Hello,

 My name is Clément Baraille and I'm a recent graduate of Grenoble-INP Phelma engineering school.
-Through my internships, I discovered a particular interest in Data Science, particularly in the healthcare field.
+Through my internships, I have discovered a particular interest in Data Science, particularly in the healthcare field.
-That's why I self-taught myself, learning the fundamentals of Machine Learning and Deep Learning.
-In addition to the lessons I've taken, I've tried my hand at a few projects, reconciled in this repository which I update very regularly.
+That's why I'm deepening the knowledge I acquired during my last internship with Orange, through rigorous self-training on the fundamentals of Machine Learning and Deep Learning.
+In addition to my apprenticeship, I have carried out a number of projects, which are recorded in this repository that I update regularly.
 The subjects are varied and unrelated, but have enabled me to explore different types of data.
-For the moment, here are the completed projects:
+For now, here are the projects I've completed:
 - House rent prediction from tabular data: dataframes, data cleaning, outlier removal, GridSearchCV
 - Athlete classifications using ML models: image processing, feature extraction using haar cascade, various image transformations, GridSearchCV
 - Melody generation with RNN: music data processing with the music21 library, dataset generation from time series, RNN, LSTM (Tensorflow) (see project-specific README)